-Two adult-use cannabis dispensaries were approved during the first application hearing of the Jersey City Cannabis Control Board last night.
+Blossom Dispensary and MMD Inc. were the first two adult-use cannabis dispensaries approved at the first hearing of the Jersey City Cannabis Control Board.

 The first company, Blossom Dispensary, was the first dispensary approved by the Planning Board in March and would be located at 746-748 Tonnelle Ave.

-Peter Kelly and Jay Bhatt served as Blossom’s attorneys, while Bina Bhatt, Jay’s wife, is the COO and Sapna Bhatt, Bina’s sister, is the CEO.
+Peter Kelly and Jay Bhatt served as Blossom Dispensary attorneys.
+Bina Bhatt, Jay’s wife, is the COO, and Sapna Bhatt, Bina’s sister, is the CEO.

 “I’ve been involved in a lot of cannabis operations in New Jersey and the country.
 This is one of the better-financed ones,” Kelly said.